 Second, the TFA Density relative risk ratio from Column 2 shows a significant increased tendency for all teachers to exit the district in schools with a higher concentration of TFA teachers.
 The estimated risk ratio suggests that a 1 percentage point increase in TFA density in the school is associated with a 1.5% greater likelihood of exiting the district-a somewhat modest effect in magnitude but still noteworthy.
-With the longitudinal data, we cannot determine whether this is a causal relationship or the direction of causality.
-For example, it is plausible that schools with exceptionally high out-of-district exits in general rely more on TFA staffing; on the other hand, high concentrations of TFA teachers may contribute to a culture of high turnover in the school and induce non-TFA teachers to exit.31
+With the longitudinal data, we cannot determine whether this is a causal relationship or even the direction of causality.
+For example, it is possible that schools with exceptionally high out-of-district exits in general rely more on TFA staffing.
+On the other hand, high concentrations of TFA teachers may contribute to a culture of high turnover in the school and induce non-TFA teachers to exit.
+Or it could be